hucker/pipethis/README.md

 ## Pipeline Usage

 ### Pipeline Execution
-Pipelines can be built incrementally by creating by OR'ing together input, transform and output objects.
+Pipelines can be built incrementally by OR'ing together input, transform and output objects.

 ```python